There a different types of FFL to choose from. Make sure you understand which FFL type is best for you.

 Miscellaneous firearms are any firearms not specifically categorized in any of the firearms categories defined on the ATF Form 5300.11 Annual Firearms Manufacturing and Exportation Report.
 (Examples of miscellaneous firearms would include pistol grip firearms, starter guns, and firearm frames and receivers.

-The information from the ATF on the exports of firearms does not give complete picture of the number of firearms exported from the United States.
+The information from the ATF on the exports of firearms does not give a complete picture of the number of firearms exported from the United States.

 This is an incomplete picture for two reasons: